Buying used rack may be okay for straightforward use; but for complexity, longevity, expansion, or seismic issues, new rack is best.

 So when does it make sense to buy old or new pallet rack?
 For the most straightforward applications, older rack may be fine.
 But for anything where complexity, longevity, or expansion may be involved, new rack may be the best choice.
 To do otherwise, may be “penny-wise and pound-foolish.”

 Steel King is the nation’s only single source manufacturer of pallet rack, pushback rack, drive in rack, portable rack, cantilever rack, custom shipping rack, mezzanines, pick modules, industrial containers, and industrial safety guard railing.
-It is an active member of the Rack Manufacturers Institute (RMI), the Material Handling Industry of America (MHIA), the Storage Equipment Manufacturer’s Association (SMA), Reusable Container and Pallet Association (RCPA), and the Material Handling Equipment Distributors Association (MHEDA).
+It is an active member of the Rack Manufacturers Institute (RMI), Material Handling Industry (MHI), the Storage Manufacturers Association (SMA), Reusable Container and Pallet Association (RCPA), and the Material Handling Equipment Distributors Association (MHEDA).